Godfrey Hounsfield: Career

 In 1949, Hounsfield began work at EMI, Ltd. in Hayes, Middlesex, where he researched guided weapon systems and radar.
-Hounsfield incorrectly gave this date as 1951 when he wrote his autobiography which is available on the Nobel Prize website.
-The correct date is 10 October 1949 as stated in a biography of Hounsfield.
+(Hounsfield incorrectly gave this date as 1951 when he wrote his autobiography which is available on the Nobel Prize website; the correct date is 10 October 1949 as stated in a biography of Hounsfield.)
 At EMI, he became interested in computers and in 1958, he helped design the first commercially available all-transistor computer made in Great Britain: the EMIDEC 1100.
 Shortly afterwards, he began work on the CT scanner at EMI.
 He continued to improve CT scanning, introducing a whole-body scanner in 1975, and was senior researcher (and after his retirement in 1984, consultant) to the laboratories.

 While on an outing in the country, Hounsfield came up with the idea that one could determine what was inside a box by taking X-ray readings at all angles around the object.
 He then set to work constructing a computer that could take input from X-rays at various angles to create an image of the object in "slices".
 Applying this idea to the medical field led him to propose what is now known as computed tomography.
 At the time, Hounsfield was not aware of the work that Cormack had done on the theoretical mathematics for such a device.
 Hounsfield built a prototype head scanner and tested it first on a preserved human brain, then on a fresh cow brain from a butcher’s shop, and later on himself.
 On 1 October 1971, CT scanning was introduced into medical practice with a successful scan on a cerebral cyst patient at Atkinson Morley Hospital in Wimbledon, London, United Kingdom.
 In 1975, Hounsfield built a whole-body scanner.
-The principles of computed tomography developed by Hounsfield remain in use today (2022).
+The principles of computed tomography developed by Hounsfield remain in use today.

 Awards and honours

 In 1979, Hounsfield and Cormack received the Nobel Prize in Physiology or Medicine.

 Hounsfield received numerous awards in addition to the Nobel Prize.
-He was appointed Commander of the Order of the British Empire in 1976 and knighted in 1981.
+He was appointed Commander of the Order of the British Empire in 1976 and knighted in the 1981 Birthday Honours.

 In 1974, he received the Wilhelm Exner Medal.
 Hounsfield was elected a Fellow of the Royal Society (FRS) in 1975.
 In 1976, he received the Golden Plate Award of the American Academy of Achievement.
 He was awarded the Howard N. Potts Medal in 1977.
 In 1994 he was elected an Honorary Fellow of the Royal Academy of Engineering.

 The Hounsfield Facility for 3-D CT imaging at the University of Nottingham, opened in 2014, was named after him.
 It was designed to apply CT scanning to biomaterials, especially within soil, and thus to the exploring the environment.